Vyral/base-template/_posts/2020-09-23-are-real-estate-tv-shows-accurate-to-reality.md

 {% include pullquote.html %}

 **3\.
-Buyers look at three houses and then decide to purchase one of them.** Buyers actually spend hours and even weeks meeting with their agent and mortgage brokers and getting their life in order.
+Buyers look at three houses and then decide to purchase one of them.** Buyers spend hours and even weeks meeting with their agent and mortgage brokers and getting their lives in order.
 The hunt for homes can start even years in advance.
 Sometimes buyers fall in love with the first home they see, but statistically, the average homebuyer tours at least 10 homes after looking at hundreds online.

 **4\.
 The houses that buyers tour on TV are still for sale.** Most of what you see on these shows are staged for TV; many of the houses are already sold and off of the market.
 These shows are scripted and set up months in advance, so you can’t actually buy many of those houses.

 **5\.
-The buyes haven’t made a decision to purchase yet.** The truth is, since there’s no way you can shoot one of these shows in 30 minutes, the TV producers often choose buyers who are further along in the process and have already selected a home to buy.
+The buyers haven’t made a decision to purchase yet.** The truth is, since there’s no way you can shoot one of these shows in 30 minutes, the TV producers often choose buyers who are further along in the process and have already selected a home to buy.

 The bottom line is that you can go ahead and enjoy watching these shows, but keep in mind that, despite the reality TV label, they’re just not an accurate representation of what it’s like to buy or sell a home.